-- 4.64 Lapwing is included on the Red list as a species of conservation concern in the UK and has is identified as Near Threatened by the IUCN.
-The numbers of overwintering and breeding lapwing in Great Britain have been decreasing56.
-These declines are thought primarily to be due to losses in breeding habitat. - 4.65 Numbers of Lapwing within the Firth of Forth have also declined in the mediumterm having previously peaked57.
+- 5.64 Lapwing is included on the Red list as a species of conservation concern in the UK and has is identified as Near Threatened by the IUCN.
+The numbers of overwintering and breeding lapwing in Great Britain have been decreasing59.
+These declines are thought primarily to be due to losses in breeding habitat. - 5.65 Numbers of Lapwing within the Firth of Forth have also declined in the mediumterm having previously peaked60.
 Whilst the trend in lapwing numbers within the Firth of Forth appears to be tracking that of the region and British trends, suggesting that declines are part of a national trend rather than due to sitespecific pressures, the magnitude of the decline has been of a sufficient scale for BTO to trigger Alerts for this species for the medium and short-term and since the site was designated (Appendix F, Table 2).
 Whilst the trends at the site and regional level are similar, BTO reports that numbers of lapwing in the Firth of Forth are contributing to an increasing proportion of the regional totals.
-This suggests that conditions in the Forth must be fairly favourable for lapwing. - 4.66 The wintering populations of lapwing around the Firth of Forth were assessed as in Favourable Maintained Condition in October 201058.
-The five-year (2010/11 2014/15) average of wintering peak numbers of lapwing counted for the Forth Estuary is 228359 birds, which is fewer than the population estimate of 4,148 birds at the time that the SPA was classified48. - 4.67 Lapwing are distributed widely around the shores of the Firth of Forth, but show a more restricted distribution along the East Lothian coast, being recorded from 7 of the 11 core count sections and only 8 of the 48 Low Tide count sections (Appendix F, Table 1).
+This suggests that conditions in the Forth must be fairly favourable for lapwing. - 5.66 The wintering populations of lapwing around the Firth of Forth were assessed as in Favourable Maintained Condition in October 201061.
+The five-year (2010/11 2014/15) average of wintering peak numbers of lapwing counted for the Forth Estuary is 228362 birds, which is fewer than the population estimate of 4,148 birds at the time that the SPA was classified48. - 5.67 Lapwing are distributed widely around the shores of the Firth of Forth, but show a more restricted distribution along the East Lothian coast, being recorded from 7 of the 11 core count sections and only 8 of the 48 Low Tide count sections (Appendix F, Table 1).
 The tetrad data shows that lapwing records are focussed on the central and western part of the Council area.
 Moderate numbers (100+) of lapwing were recorded in tetrads lying between Aberlady in the West and Whitekirk in the East, and south towards Longniddry.
 Only one proposal, NK10 Aberlady West, is located within these tetrads.
-That proposal is for a site
+That proposal is for a site adjacent to the village, which is tilled land and so is likely to be of lower value for lapwing (see below). - 5.68 To the west, Proposals MH1 MH4 at Old Craighall, and MH9 Land at Wallyford, lie within tetrads from which moderate numbers (100+) of lapwings have been recorded.
+The majority of these proposals are for areas of tilled land. - 5.69 Several of the proposals are located within tetrads from which low numbers of (20+) Lapwing have been recorded (See Table 5.2).

-56 Robinson, 2016
+59 Robinson, 2016

-57 Cook et al 2013
+60 Cook et al 2013

-59 Frost, et al, 2016.
+62 Frost, et al, 2016.